The statues

 - Monument to Giovan Francesco

-di Sangro, fifth prince - Veiled Christ
+di Sangro, fifth prince - The veiled Christ

-- Glory of Paradise
+- Glory of Heaven

 - Disillusion

-- Statue of Saint Oderisio
+- Saint Oderisio

 - Sincerity

-- Floor labyrinth
+- The labyrinth floor

 - Self-control